-Water rescue underway at Whatipu Beach, West Auckland
+Whatipu Beach rescue: Man missing, woman rushed to hospital, distraught family wait

 Police received reports of an incident in the water at Whatipu Rd near Huia at 1.30pm.

-They have been dispatched, however are not yet at the scene, so have no further information.

-It is understood more than one person is involved in the incident.

-The Auckland Westpac Rescue Helicopter has also been dispatched.
+Fire and Emergency New Zealand, the Auckland Westpac Rescue Helicopter are also helping with the search.

-More information will be provided by emergency services when they have arrived at the scene.
+More information will be provided by emergency services later this afternoon.

 According to marineweather.co.nz there is an 0.8m swell off Whatipu Beach today and 5 knot winds.